thomaskellough/Personal-Projects/shiny-css-cheatsheet/Getting-started.md

 ![savecss](https://user-images.githubusercontent.com/41200583/44589641-a9b92080-a77e-11e8-8446-bb8e20f01190.gif)

-#### Using them css file inside your program is very easy.
+#### Using the css file inside your program is very easy.
 It's only one line of code.
 Inside your fluidPage, type in

 ```theme = ('customcss.css')```